 Skip to main content

-The Taste of Spring: A Road Trip Through Italy’s Authenticity at Local Sagre
+The Flavor of Spring: A Road Trip Among Italy's Most Authentic Sagre

-Ciao!
-I’m Marco.
-If you ask me, the best way to discover the true heart of Italy isn’t found in a Michelin-starred restaurant in Rome or a grand museum in Florence.
-It’s found on a dusty road in the middle of nowhere, following a hand-painted wooden sign that says one simple word: Sagra.
+If you ask me, the best way to discover the true heart of Italy is not found in a Michelin-starred restaurant in Rome or a grand museum in Florence.
+It is found on a back road in the middle of nowhere, following a hand-painted wooden sign that reads a simple word: Sagra.

-A traditional Italian Sagra with long wooden tables filled with seasonal food in a hilltop village
+A traditional Italian sagra with long wooden tables full of seasonal food in an Italian hilltop village

-Community on a Plate: A Sagra is where the local harvest meets the passion of the village, creating a feast for the soul.
+Community on a Plate: a sagra is the place where the local harvest meets the village’s passion, creating a feast for the soul and the palate.

 What exactly is a Sagra?